Particularised/RTranslate/README.md

 # RTranslate
 > Translate any word in real time on your screen with OCR and DeepL API.
 Perfect for reading documents, reading novels/visual novels.
-Unfortunately, only EN to TH is available as of now because initially I intended for personal purposes.
+Unfortunately, only EN to TH is available as of now because I initially intended this to be used for personal purposes.
 I'll update later if I got time.
 (UI are vibe coded so expect inconsistencies)

 ## Installation